DataDog/hiring-engineers/answers.md

 After that I was ready to move to the APM setup in Datadog.
 In the left menu I selected `APM` -> `Get Started`
 ![APM setup](img/APM.png)

 In the opened window I selected `Host-Based`.
-Because I already had my Agent installed, I proceeded to the second step `Choose your language` where I selected `python`
+Because I already had my Agent installed, I proceeded to the second step `Choose your language` where I selected `python`.
 ![Choose language](img/choose-language.png)

 The next step was the installation of the Python client.
 After running `pip install ddtrace` I got an error: